rfangit/rfangit.github.io/_posts/2025-05-11-optimal_flow_matching.md

 ## What Do Models Actually Do?

 For networks trained on large amounts of data, it is unlikely they have the capacity in their weights to store all their training data.
-Although this formula minimizes the loss, it cannot describe the behavior of networks except in the memorization regime that occurs with a small number of samples. <d-cite key="ambrogioni2023searchdispersedmemoriesgenerative"></d-cite>
+Although this algorithm minimizes the loss, it cannot describe the behavior of networks except in the memorization regime that occurs with a small number of samples. <d-cite key="ambrogioni2023searchdispersedmemoriesgenerative"></d-cite>

 There exists a large body of work trying to understand how these models behave outside of the memorization regime, such as the appearance of geometric harmonic bases <d-cite key="kadkhodaie2024generalizationdiffusionmodelsarises"></d-cite> , and translational invariance and locality inherited from convolutional neural networks. <d-cite key="kamb2024analytictheorycreativityconvolutional"></d-cite>